 - Ability to give rewards to friends and family.

 There are plenty of paths you can take your loyalty program down.
 Both earn-and-burn and tiered loyalty models have proven to be effective in the fight for customer stomach share.

 For starters, you might be more interested in the streamlined point-based model with hassle-free rules and experience.
 For more mature brands, I recommend choosing incremental loyalty, where perks and rewards depend on the customers’ standing with your brand.
-No matter which road you take, all of the most successful restaurant loyalty programs have one thing in common – they are powered by robust loyalty program software.
+No matter which road you take, all of the most successful restaurant loyalty programs have one thing in common – they are powered by robust restaurant loyalty program software.

 Why choose Voucherify for your restaurant loyalty program?

 At Voucherify, we believe that rigid technology prevents businesses from reaching their full potential.
-This is why we built an API-first loyalty solution that adjusts to your needs, not the other way around.
+This is why we built an API-first loyalty solution for restaurants and QSR brands that adjusts to your needs, not the other way around.
 By following the best practices of composable commerce, Voucherify is successfully implemented by global brands to run fully custom loyalty programs and other consumer promotions on top of the data you feed our Rules Engine with.
 A rich collection of loyalty building blocks, including points expiration policies, tier expirations, pay-with-points features and proportional points assignment and multiplication, make Voucherify a fantastic tool for large-scale QSR and restaurant reward programs.

-Ship your loyalty program in style
+Ship your restaurant loyalty program in style